-This fantastic summertime meal is literally done in less than 15 minutes.
-Because who wants to spend their summer in the kitchen?
-Spinach and cherry tomatoes give it a fresh and bright feel while the lemon juice makes it pop.
+Spinach and cherry tomatoes give this Shrimp Scampi dish a fresh and bright feel while the lemon juice makes it pop.
 And of course, the butter, garlic, and wine bring a rich flavor to the dish.
 Give this Shrimp Scampi Pasta with Spinach and Cherry Tomatoes a try tonight and see how simple and delicious it is.

 Tips and Tricks about Crustaceans